GabrielMontplaisir/Portfolio/README.md

 1. Create a copy of Portfolio by clicking on the link in the description, or copy the code into your own Sheet.
 2. Authenticate the extension by selecting Extensions > Portfolio > Show Sidebar.
 3. If not created already, create a Portfolio Tab from the Sidebar.
-4. In the Portfolio Tab, paste a list of student IDs (usually email addresses) in column A, starting in row 2, and a list of student names in column B. Leave the `Portfolio URL column` empty.
-The script will generate URLs automatically for you.
-5. Import Google Forms by selecting `Import Form` or create a new form via `Create Form`.
+4. Import Google Forms by selecting `Import Form` or create a new form via `Create Form`.
-6. In the last column of a Form Response Tab, add a column with the header `Comments`.
+5. In the last column of a Form Response Tab, add a column with the header `Comments`.
 Add comments for student responses.
-7. Via the Hamburger Icon, select the `Student ID Column` and `Comments Column` headers from one of the Forms response tabs.
+6. Via the Hamburger Icon, select the `Comments Column` header from one of the Forms response tabs.
 This was done to support the different languages for Google Forms.

 ## Usage